Sun, sand, sea – and a good dose of luxury.

 Pueblo Bonito resort shuttle

-As a guest, you can use the free shuttle, which takes you to other Pueblo Bonito resorts.
+As a guest at any PB resort, you can use the free shuttle, which takes you to other Pueblo Bonito resorts.

 The shuttle departs: